gammapy/gammapy-meetings/2018-07-09/README.md

 end of the day for 10 min, and list what goes on where on a whiteboard.

 * 9 am - 6 pm: pair coding
-* 6 pm: barbecue at the "open air theatre" behind the library building
+* 6 pm: barbecue at the "open air theatre" behind the library building (organised by Axel Donath)

 ### Wednesday

 * 9 am - 6 pm: pair coding
+* Dinner together in Altstadt (organised by tbd)

 ### Thursday

 * 9 am - 6 pm: pair coding
+* Dinner together in Altstadt (organised by tbd)

 ### Friday